Personalised lung cancer treatment through outcomes predictions and patient stratification

 Provided To Others?
 No

-Impact This unified database creation request has been sent to the HRA for approval to start collecting a large amount of fully anonymised patient data to be used for AI training and inference.
+Impact This unified database creation request received Approval from the HRA to start collecting a large amount of fully anonymised patient data to be used for AI training and inference.
+This large scales dataset encompass multiple cancer and multiple clinical trials.

 Title UK-Based Sarcoma WSI Database

-Description Database of 10k scanned sarcoma whole-slide images, of 22 different diagnosis.
+Description Before 2023: Database of 10k scanned sarcoma whole-slide images, of 22 different diagnosis.
 This database is not yet public as we are waiting for our own publications to come out, as well as for ethical regulatory approval.
+Since 2023 with the award of the UKRI AI for Health, we have increased our current number of diagnosis to 29 and currently are collecting 35,000 WSI to train our AI model.

 Type Of Material Database/Collection of data